Shait6/Multi-VM/README.md

 Notes
 - The auto‑enable remediation uses a UAI on the policy assignment.
 The script derives the identity by convention: `/subscriptions/<sub>/resourceGroups/rsv-rg-<region>/providers/Microsoft.ManagedIdentity/userAssignedIdentities/uai-<region>`.
-- `main.parameters.json` is provided as a reference; CI builds a parameter JSON inline for each run.
 - The `Deploy-AutoEnablePolicySubscription.ps1` script no longer includes any path to create resource groups or vaults.
 Run the main deployment first so `rsv-rg-<region>` and `rsv-<region>` exist.